Shuqin2025/ssge-website/concepts/Runtime.md

 ## The Missing Layer of AI

-Traditional AI systems mainly consist of:
+Traditional AI systems are commonly represented as:

 Input